+As far as is known, there is very little published material on phonetic studies of Tagalog vowels.
 In delos Reyes, Santiago, Tadena, & Zubiri's 2009 study of acoustic characteristics of Filipino vowels, there was little observed acoustic difference between [u] and [o].
 The authors thus concluded that only four sounds [i, e, a, o] exist at the acoustic level, although there are five orthographic vowels.
-Their pedagogically oriented study was based on read speech, and apparently asked what acoustic values were associated with pronunciations of orthographic "vowel letters" u and o; the paper offered few details of their methodology.
-This analysis of course differs from other accounts of Tagalog (for example, those described in §1), which claim not only that [u] and [o] both exist in Tagalog but that there is an active phonological alternation between them.
-The first step in the current study, therefore, is to determine whether there is a reliable acoustic difference between [u] and [o].
-Assuming that the traditional accounts are accurate, and there is a difference, the first prediction is that the F1 value for /o/ will be greater than for /u/.
+Their pedagogically oriented study was based on read speech, and apparently asked what acoustic values were associated with pronunciations of orthographic "vowel letters" u and o; their study offered few details of their methodology. delos Reyes et al's analysis of course differs from other accounts of Tagalog (for example, those described in \$1), which claim not only that [u] and [ɔ] both exist in Tagalog but that there is an active phonological alternation between them.
+The first step in the current study, therefore, is to determine whether there is a reliable acoustic difference between [u] and [ɔ].
+Assuming that the traditional accounts are accurate, and there is a difference, the first prediction is that the F1 value for /ɔ/ will be greater than for /u/.

 In addition to this baseline difference between /u/ and /ɔ/, the current study also investigates the predicted variability within the /u/ category.
-In the environment of a word-internal syllable, /u/ is not predicted to lower, while /u/ occurring at the right edge of any of the three prosodic domains is predicted to lower, at least occasionally.
-Therefore, for /u/ occurring at any relevant right edge, it is predicted that the F1 value will be greater than for /u/ occurring word-internally; in other words, /u/ in a word-internal environment will sit higher in the vowel space than the /u/s at the right edges of a prosodic domain.
+In the environment of a wordinternal syllable, /u/ is not predicted to lower, while /u/ occurring at the right edge of any of the three prosodic domains is predicted to lower, at least occasionally.
+Therefore, for /u/ occurring at any relevant right edge, it is predicted that the F1 value will be greater than for /u/ occurring word-internally; in other words, /u/ in a word-internal environment will sit higher in the vowel space than the /u/'s at the right edges of a prosodic domain.

 Furthermore, because /u/ at the right edge of a phonological phrase is predicted to lower without exception, F1 values for /u/ at the phonological phrase are predicted to be the same as those for /ɔ/ in a word-internal position, if lowering is categorical.
-But since /u/ at the right edge of a prosodic word and a maximal prosodic word may optionally lower (in other words, average F1 values comprise small and large F1 values, thus leading to a different, smaller, mean value) F1 values will be greater for /ɔ/ in a word-internal syllable.
+But since /u/ at the right edge of a prosodic word and a maximal prosodic word may optionally lower (in other words, variability within a category results in a smaller mean value), F1 values will be greater for /ɔ/ in a word-internal syllable.